Miguel Atienza

-Miguel Ángel Atienza Villa (born 27 May 1999) is a Spanish professional footballer who plays for Burgos CF as a midfielder.
+Miguel Ángel Atienza Villa (born 27 May 1999) is a Spanish professional footballer who plays as a midfielder for CD Leganés.

 Club career

 Born in Madrid, Atienza was a CF Fuenlabrada youth graduate.
 He made his first team debut on 29 January 2017, starting in a 0–0 Segunda División B away draw against CDA Navalcarnero.

 On 27 April 2018, Atienza signed a four-year contract with SD Eibar, being immediately assigned to the farm team CD Vitoria in Tercera División.
 He made his professional – and La Liga – debut on 4 January 2020, coming on as a second-half substitute for Sergio Álvarez in a 0–1 loss at Valencia CF.

 Atienza scored his first senior goal on 9 February 2020, netting the opener for Vitoria in a 3–0 Tercera División home success over CD Basconia.
 On 3 July, he renewed his contract until 2023.

-On 8 July 2022, Atienza signed a two-year deal with Segunda División side Burgos CF.
+On 8 July 2022, Atienza signed a two-year deal with Segunda División side Burgos CF. On 23 June 2026, after four seasons as a regular starter, he left the club, and agreed to a three-year contract with fellow league team CD Leganés the following day.